ahundt/awesome-robotics/README.md

 ----------------------------------------------

 - [jrl-umi3218/Tasks](https://github.com/jrl-umi3218/Tasks) - Tasks is library for real time control of robots and kinematic trees using constrained optimization.
+- [jrl-umi3218/RBDyn](https://github.com/jrl-umi3218/RBDyn) - RBDyn provide a set of classes and functions to model the dynamics of rigid body system.
 - [ceres-solver](https://github.com/ceres-solver/ceres-solver) - Solve Non-linear Least Squares problems with bounds constraints and general unconstrained optimization problems.
 Used in production at Google since 2010.
 - [orocos_kinematics_dynamics](https://github.com/orocos/orocos_kinematics_dynamics) - Orocos Kinematics and Dynamics C++ library.
 - [flexible-collsion-library](https://github.com/flexible-collision-library/fcl) - Performs three types of proximity queries on a pair of geometric models composed of triangles, integrated with ROS.